 3. Search for the product and add “private label” at the end.

-4. Look through the first page or 2 of results and find suppliers to contact.
+4. Look through the first page or two of results, and find suppliers to contact.

 5. Read Amazon reviews to see what was liked or disliked about the product.

 6. Find a comparable product or a better one.
-Look at the products to see what ingredients are there and verify ingredients reviewers liked are present.
+Look at the products to see what ingredients are there, and verify that the ingredients reviewers liked are present.